jamiljami/inequality_ai/0_starter/2_filled.md

 # Research Paper
+This document is used to assess papers according to the research questions below and filling in a c_questions.md file.

 ## Overview
 This document outlines the methodology for studying the impact of automation on industry, employment and economic disparity.